vorble/platform/REFERENCE.md

 ### Environment/Options

 Should be located in a `env` or `option` directory/sub-directory.
 Environment and option script fragments are included automatically when a loadout or feature from your custom loadout is used.
-These script fragments must be written in POSIX shell since they are directly sourced into the setup script.
+These script fragments must be written in POSIX shell since they are directly sourced into the platform script.

 Example environment: